LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 During the harvest season, our list of beneficiary organizations will be updated regularly therefore refer to the most current version either on Saskatoon, printed copies at the equipment points or the emailed versions.

 In 2019, we coordinated with some community fridges to expand our donations possibilities.
-Community fridge are often managed by Facebook groups; you can find the references in the Beneficiary list.
-(TODO: HYPERLINK TO BENEFICIARY LIST)
+Community fridge are often managed by Facebook groups; you can find the references in the [Beneficiary list](https://saskatoon.lesfruitsdefendus.org/beneficiary/).

 ## Publish the pick and assemble a team.